Chapter 13

 Again let us notice that the issue our Lord is dealing with is that: (1) when we fast, are we doing it to try and impress our fellow man of how holy and righteous we are?
 Or, (2) are we doing it because we are so much in love and awe of God that we are humbling ourselves before Him?

-The third area of concern centers around,
+The third area of concern centers on,

 PRAYER